Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Results

-To identify which atom plays a dominant role in the decrease in the observed Raman shift \cite{schumacher_unraveling_2023}, we employed an effective approach by selectively freezing specific phonon modes of individual atoms during the Raman calculations.
-Since there are 9 inequivalent atoms in orthorhombic \fmo, seven independent calculations were performed at a given frequency.
-It should be noted that this method does not account for charge effects but isolates the phonon contributions while preserving the crystal symmetry.
-As summarized in Table \ref{tab:irreps_raman}, there are four phonon modes consisting of the major peak in the calculated Raman intensity at around 790 cm$^{-1}$ in orthorhombic \fmo.
+To identify which atom plays a dominant role in the decrease in the observed Raman shift \cite{schumacher_unraveling_2023}, we developed an effective approach by selectively freezing specific phonon modes of the jth atom at frequency $\nu$, i.e., $\vec{\epsilon_{j,\nu}}(\vec{q}=0)$ = 0, during the Raman calculations.
+The resulting Raman intensity value will then differ as much as the portion of the jth atom's phonon mode contributed to the calculated Raman intensity without freezing an atom.
+Since there are 9 inequivalent atoms in orthorhombic \fmo, nine independent calculations were performed at a given frequency.
+It should be noted again that this method does not account for charge effects but isolates the phonon contributions while preserving the crystal symmetry.
+As summarized in Table \ref{tab:irreps_raman}, there are four phonon modes consisting of the major peak in the calculated Raman intensity at around 789 cm$^{-1}$ in orthorhombic \fmo.
 See Fig. \ref{fig:str_phon_Ram_ortho} (d).
 The largest Raman intensity is calculated at 789.68 cm$^{-1}$ belonging to the $A_g$ irrep.
 At this frequency, our results reveal that freezing the O4 oxygen atom—i.e., suppressing its vibrational mode—leads to the largest reduction in Raman intensity, by 8.5\% relative to the unconstrained calculation.
 This reduction is more than twice that observed when Mo vibrations were frozen.
 See Fig. \ref{fig:frozen_raman} (b).
 Notably, the strongest reduction occurs when the phonon eigenvectors of Mo and O atoms are nearly antiparallel (angle $\sim$180\textdegree{}), corresponding to maximal changes in charge distribution.
 This observation explains why the reductions associated with the other three oxygen atoms (O2, O3, and O6), which also participate in the asymmetric \ce{MoO4} stretching modes (Fig. \ref{fig:str_phon_Ram_ortho} (d)), remain relatively small despite comparable atomic displacements.
 Similarly, the O5 oxygen atom plays a dominant role in a decrease in the calculated Raman intensity by 7.6 \% at 786.16 cm$^{-1}$ ($B_{3g}$, where the second largest Raman intensity ($I/I_{max}$ = 0.964) is calculated.
 (Fig. \ref{fig:frozen_raman} (d)) That freezing the oxygen phonon vibrations results in reduced Raman intensity is also found at the remaining two frequencies, 790.28 ($B_{1g}$, $I/I_{max}$ = 0.628) and 786.87 ($A_g$, $I/I_{max}$ = 0.515) cm$^{-1}$.
-In addition to the analysis of the phononic structure, these results suggest that oxygen vacancies are the origin of the experimentally observed Raman reduction during the catalytic process in iron molybdate.
+In addition to the analysis of the phononic structure, these results suggest that the absence of oxygen's phonon modes mimicking effective oxygen vacancies is the primary cause of the experimentally observed Raman reduction during the catalytic process in iron molybdate.